 Week 2: Cell Biology & Protein Chemistry

-Students are introduced to the basic facts of cell biology, including cell morphology and physiology, and they study the role of antibodies in disease screening and prevention.
+Students are introduced to the basic facts of cell biology, including cell morphology and physiology.
+They study the role of antibodies in disease screening and prevention.
 Laboratory experience includes culturing of bacterial, animal and plant cells, as well as purification of proteins from cultured cells and their identification via various proteomic techniques such as Western blotting, immunohistochemistry, and enzyme-linked immunosorbent assays (ELISA).

 Week 3: Pathology & Anatomy

-Students are introduced to cell dysfunction and pathology as the basis of scientific medicine.
+Students are introduced to cell dysfunction and pathology as the basis for scientific medicine.
 They investigate the microscopic and macroscopic aspects of reversible and irreversible cell injury and learn about apoptosis (programmed cell death).
 Laboratory experience includes cellular morphology, cell viability, and cell counting.
-Students also have the option to perform hands on dissection of animals as well as human cadavers.
+Students have the option to perform hands-on dissection of animals as well as human cadavers.

 Week 4: Molecular Mechanisms of Disease

 In the final week, students apply their knowledge and experience to understanding the pathogenesis of various diseases such as cancer, AIDS, diabetes, and obesity while focusing primarily on genetics and environmental factors.
 They examine microscopic and macroscopic features and learn how cellular morphologies are affected in diseased tissues.
-Working with oncologists and research professionals, students design experiments for solving the riddles of cancer and other diseases and prepare formal presentations based on their theoretical and laboratory experiences.
+Working with oncologists and research professionals, students design experiments that examine some of the challenges of cancer and other diseases and prepare formal presentations based on their theoretical and laboratory experiences.

 (some classes may be extended until 4 pm)